8bit-bruno/WiFiModem2/README.md

 **Firmware upgrade**

 If needed you can upgrade the modem firmware or install whatever software you want.
 You can do in multiple ways.
-In every cases remove all the flow control jumpers: it’s better to leave GPIO2 low during these type of operations.

 [These are the complete instructions to load a firmware on the Simple Wifi RS232 modem.](/FIRMWARE.md)